Post-processing

 XCALibre.Postprocess.viscous_forceFunction

-viscous_force(patch::Symbol, U::VectorField, rho, ν, νt)
+viscous_force(patch::Symbol, U::VectorField, rho, ν, νt, config)

 Function to calculate the pressure force acting on a given patch/boundary.